Erasmus+ traineeship grant

 In order to apply for a grant for a traineeship abroad, applicants must submit the following documents:

-- Receiving Organisation/Enterprise contact person: the one who is going to sign your agreement (your direct supervisor).
+- Receiving Organisation/Supervisor at the Receiving Organisation a: the one who is going to sign your agreement (your direct supervisor).

 - Responsible person at the Sending Institution is the University of Tartu contact person